veitlab/moove/README.md

 6. Real-Time Targeting Setup
 Finally, update the configuration file with the names of the trained segmentation and classification networks, set `realtime_classification` to True, and specify the target syllable for feedback.
 MooveTaf can now be used for conducting real-time targeting experiments, enabling precise, low-latency feedback during song production.

+A preliminary version of a guide on how to use Moove is available on request.
+The finished version will be made available soon.

 ## Contact

 For questions, issues, or feedback regarding Moove, please contact: